herbsjs/herbsjs.github.io/docs/tutorial/create-usecase.md

 ### Authorize

-Use cases may also have a `authorize` function, which can be implemented with any logic and must return `Ok()` if user is authorized to perform that operation and `Err()` otherwise.
+Use cases may also have an `authorize` function, which can be implemented with any logic and must return `Ok()` if user is authorized to perform that operation and `Err()` otherwise.

+The `authorize` function is runned before any use case, the use cases will only run if the user is authorized.

-In this case we gonna suppose that the `user` object has a property called `canCreateList`.
+In this case we are going to suppose that the `user` object has a property called `canCreateList`.

 ```js
 // usecases/list/createList.js